lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 ### Documentation

 Both the library and the application are provided with documentation.
-Building them with `make all`, all the documentation will automatically produced.
+Building them with `make all`, all the documentation will be automatically produced.
 Otherwise, if you built components separately, type
 ```
 make doc